Jennifer Eliogu: Career

 Eliogu in 1997 officially debuted into the Nigerian movie industry with the movie titled House On Fire.
 Eliogu briefly exited the Nigerian movie industry and delved into music professionally in 2012 and released her first music project titled Ifunanya which was nominated for an award in that same year for Best R&B Video at the Nigeria Music Video Awards (NMVA).

-Among other notable personalities Nollywood she has worked with includes, Rich Tanksley, Kenneth Okolie, Susan Peters, Bolanle Ninalowo, Moyo Lawal, Desmond Elliot, Rukky Sanda among others.
-She encourage your actresses that talent will take them far and not nudity.
+Among other notable personalities in Nollywood she has worked include, Rich Tanksley, Kenneth Okolie, Susan Peters, Bolanle Ninalowo, Moyo Lawal, Desmond Elliot, Rukky Sanda among others.
+She encourages young actresses that talent will take them far and not nudity.

-Awards and nominations
+Awards and recognition

 Acting career

-Eliogu was awarded the Special Recognition Award at the City People Entertainment Awards In 2016.
+Eliogu was awarded the Special Recognition Award at the City People Entertainment Awards in 2016.

 She also has an Award for excellence at the 2014 African Women Leadership Conference held in United States Of America for her role in empowering women.